thatdevsherry/mobile-connect-profile/UserGuide.md

 ![](user_guide_assets/auth_code_created.png)

-The code that is given to the client, is registerd in the database.
+The code that is given to the client, is registered in the database.
 This can also be used for logging.

 You can see there is a column called **is_used** which denotes if the code has been used by Token Endpoint.